raviqqe/doc/slides/stak/macro-evaluation.md

 # Macros in `eval`

-- No data of macros at runtime!
+- No macros or their information at runtime when they are expanded at compile time!
 - We need to encode macros into bytecodes.

 ---